E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 #### Set system time zone

-> It's also familiar to setting the system time zone in Arch Linux.
+> This is also similar to setting the system time zone in Arch Linux.

 Execute the following command to set the system time zone: